 - [Shared Care Scotland and the Care Inspectorate have also produced an operational guide to accompany this new adult social care guidance: Back to Business: A guide to re-opening day services for adults (Shared Care Scotland/Care Inspectorate, September 2020)]

-- Letter to HSCPs and local authorities (3rd August 2020)
+- 3rd August 2020: Letter to HSCPs and local authorities about the reopening of respite and daycare services

 The purpose of these case studies is to illustrate the approaches taken by different organisations to ensure their short break services are able to operate safely as we enter and move through Phase 1 of easing lockdown.
 There can be no ‘one size fits all’ approach and each service will need to move at their own pace, and tailor procedures to their particular setting and circumstances.